The only thing better than loaded nachos are Pulled Pork Nachos! With a few tricks, you can have this appetizer on your table in minutes!

-I really like my half sheet pan for this recipe.
-It is the perfect size for the amount of chips in the 9 oz. bag of Simple Truth Organic Chips.
+- I really like my half sheet pan for this pulled pork nachos recipe.
+It is the perfect size for the number of chips in the 9 oz. bag of Simple Truth Organic Chips.

-The knife I used to cut all my veggies pictured above is from Fred Meyer!
-The line is called ‘Dash of That’ and these new home goods and kitchen products are going to be availabe in store soon!
+- The knife I used to cut all my veggies pictured above is from Fred Meyer!
+The line is called ‘Dash of That’ and these new home goods and kitchen products are going to be available in-store soon!
 Keep your eyes peeled!

-- 16 oz. container Kroger Carnitas Seasoned Pork
+- 16 oz Kroger Carnitas Seasoned Pork 1 container

-- 9 oz. bag yellow corn tortilla chips I used Simple Truth Organic
+- 9 oz yellow corn tortilla chips I used Simple Truth Organic (1 bag)

-- 1 16 oz. bag Mexican Blend Shredded Cheese I used Kroger
+- 16 oz Mexican Blend Shredded Cheese I used Kroger (1 bag)

 - 1/4 large red onion finely diced